 So, if you do settle on a tri or quad-layer ball, it doesn’t technically mean it’s going to be bad for distance.
 In fact, for those with a faster swing, it might be preferable.

 Another important thing to consider is the trajectory of a ball.
-It’s quite commonplace for distance golf balls to follow a high trajectory, and while this does help to gain as much distance as possible, there can be fallbacks.
+It’s quite commonplace for distance golf balls to follow a high trajectory, and while this does help to gain as much carry distance as possible, there can be fallbacks.

-A high trajectory makes the ball more vulnerable to the wind and provides a pretty short bouncing stop upon landing.
+A high trajectory makes the golf ball more vulnerable to the wind and provides a pretty short bouncing stop upon landing.

 As you’ve seen from our list, low trajectory distance balls are out there.
 They have loads of drive and fantastic aerodynamics that minimize drag and grant your shot a gradual descent.

-It’s best to think about how you like to play the game, and look for a ball that suits your style.
+It’s best to think about how you like to play the game, and look for a golf ball that suits your style.

 Coatings both protect the ball, affect its behavior on different surfaces and in the air, and affect how your club face interacts with the surface of the ball.